PaloAltoNetworks/terraform-azurerm-vmseries-modules/modules/appgw/README.md

 ### property: redirect

 Configures a rule that only redirects traffic (traffic matched by this rules never reaches the Firewalls).
-Hence it is mutally exclusive with `backend` and `probe` properties.
+Hence it is mutually exclusive with `backend` and `probe` properties.

 | Name | Description | Type | Default | Required |
 | --- | --- | --- | --- | --- |